 Jeffrey Chappell was the music director, pianist, and arranger for “Hidden Voices,” a cabaret show on the topic of singers who dubbed for movie musicals.
 Starring soprano Ludmilla Ilieva, the show ran for over a year in New York City with runouts to Baltimore and Washington, D.C.
 Time Out New York Magazine wrote about “musical director Jeffrey Chappell’s inventive arrangements” and the Washington Post mentioned “pianist (and occasionally vocal duet partner) Jeffrey Chappell contributing significantly to a very polished performance.”

-Jeffrey Chappell accompanied the Stuttgart Ballet at the Metropolitan Opera House at Lincoln Center in New York City and at the Opera House at the Kennedy Center in Washington D.C.
+Jeffrey Chappell accompanied the Stuttgart Ballet at the Metropolitan Opera House of Lincoln Center in New York City and at the Opera House of The Kennedy Center in Washington D.C.
 He performed the Brahms Piano Concerto #2, choreographed by John Cranko as “Initials RBME”.

 Jeffrey Chappell served as rehearsal pianist for Rudolf Nureyev and Margot Fonteyn at the Kennedy Center in Washington, D.C. for their production of “Marguerite and Armand”.
 The music was the Liszt Piano Sonata, choreographed by Frederick Ashton.